ContraMod/Launcher/Mod Support.md

 ### ENGLISH ![0](https://cdn.discordapp.com/attachments/410500983198580740/948933165177765938/flag-gb.jpg)
 # Contra Support

 You're having a problem with the mod but need help finding a solution?
+Before you continue, if you have a problem with installing the mod, [visit this page](https://github.com/ContraMod/Launcher/blob/master/Online%20Instructions.md#ENGLISH-) and check steps 1. and 2.

 **1.** [Join our Discord](https://www.moddb.com/mods/contra/downloads/contra-009-final-all-patches).